I don’t miss decorating a real Christmas Tree

 Bring the outdoors in with these blue spruce DIY hand-poured candles perfect for gifting.

 Printable Reference Guide of Essential Oils for Winter

 Use this easy, printable reference list of essential oils for Winter to help you create your own Signature Holiday Aromas.
-Grab this and many more printables in the Life-n-Reflection Resource Library.
+Grab this and many more candle making printables in the Simple Living Library.